balena-labs-projects/rosetta-at-home/README.md

 ### Check the status

 This project has a built in web interface that allows you to see statistics and more.
-Simply visit the local IP address of your device, or enable the public URL for your device in the balenaCloud dashboard and you'll be able to access statistics from anywhere!
+Simply visit the local IP address of your device or [enable the public URL for your device](https://www.balena.io/docs/learn/manage/actions/#enable-public-device-url) in the balenaCloud dashboard and you'll be able to access statistics from anywhere!

 ![web-ui](https://raw.githubusercontent.com/balenalabs/rosetta-at-home/master/images/web-ui.png)